jingle-lang/jingle/docs/LANGUAGE_SPEC.md

 ## Code elements
 ### Comments
 Comments are designed as in-file documentation.
 Comments can be defined using the `//` character sequence.
-These are standard line comments but multi-line comments are defined with the opening sequence `/*` and closed with the sequence `*/`.

 ## Types
 Information on various types in the Jingle language